mlswg/mls-architecture/draft-ietf-mls-architecture.md

 -- The attacker can publish or distribute credentials

+Infrastructures that provide cryptographic material or credentials in place of the MLS client (which is under the control of the user) have often the ability to use the associated secrets to perform operations on behalf of the user, which is unacceptable in many situations.
+Other mechanisms can be used to prevent this issue, such as the service blessing cryptographic material used by an MLS client.

 > **RECOMMENDATION:**
 > Make clients submit signature public keys to the AS, this is usually
 > better than the AS generating public key pairs because the AS
 > cannot sign on behalf of the client.
 This is a benefit of a Public
 > Key Infrastructure in the style of the Internet PKI.

+An attacker that can generate or sign new credential may or may not have access to the underlying cryptographic material necessary to perform such operations.
+In that last case, it results in windows of time for which all emmited credentials might be compromised.

 > **RECOMMENDATION:**
 > Using HSMs to store the root signature keys to limit the ability of